mlange-42/modo/docs/docs/src/guide/config.md

 Most command line flags overwrite config file settings.
 They are not listed here explicitly, please see the [reference](#config-reference).
-There are, however, a few special flags that are useful do trigger different behaviour when working in differnet environments.
+There are, however, a few special flags that are useful to trigger different behaviour when working in different environments.
-These flags are available for both, `build` and `test`.
+These flags are available for both `build` and `test` command.

 **`--watch`, `-W`**